teaching-on-testbeds/repro-DNS/docs/vm/verify/malicious_verify.md

 #### Malicious client query
-During the experiment, the malicious client will issue queries that rely on the malicious referral response from the malicious-ref-server (.referral.com domain).
-Queries for the .referral.com domain should go to the resolver and the resolver should access the malicious-ref-server through the root-server.
+During the experiment, the malicious-client will issue queries that rely on the malicious referral response from the malicious-ref-server (.referral.lan domain).
+Queries for the .referral.lan domain should go to the resolver and the resolver should access the malicious-ref-server through the root-server.
 ![mal_test_route](https://github.com/user-attachments/assets/dd3f933d-37cb-4bef-b04e-06c10cc20809)
-We can perform an example query for a .referral.com name to test this resolution route.
+We can perform an example query for a .referral.lan name to test this resolution route.

-Open eight terminal windows: SSH into the seven nodes and SSH into the resolver again in the eigth terminal.
+Open eight terminal windows: SSH into the seven nodes and SSH into the resolver again in the eighth terminal.

 To start the resolver, run
 ```